 Credible is not just a passive website listing out advertisers.
 Whether you’re looking to refinance your student debt or consolidate credit card debt, you’ll be asked to fill out a one-page form.
 Credible then performs a soft credit check which does not adversely affect your credit score.

 It does, however, allow them to assess what loans are right for you.
 From there they’ll give you pre-qualified loan options based on your credit, income, and other factors.
 These options are then presented in a side by side comparison and will include criteria such as total repayment amount, APR, and monthly payment.

-These pre-qualified loan offers will be submitted to you in real time.
+These pre-qualified loan offers will be submitted to you in real-time.
 You can compare them against each other and against your current loan to choose the one that’s right for you.
-Fixed rates start at 3.5% APR and variable annual rates can start as low as 2.14%.
+Fixed rates for refinancing student loans start at 3.14% APR and variable annual rates can start as low as 1.81%.
 Considering that some student loans can have interest rates as high as 6% or more, this could potentially result in significant savings for you.

 Once you choose a lender, you’ll be asked questions as you’re guided through the loan process.
 The lender will run a hard credit check before finalizing the offer.
 Once you complete the application process with Credible the lender will contact you directly to finalize it.